projectcontour/contour/design/ratelimit-design.md

 domain: contour
 descriptors:
   - key: generic_key
-    value: apis  # This key will be configured in the annotation or IngressRoute
+    value: apis  # This key will be configured in the annotation or HTTPProxy
     rate_limit:
       unit: minute
       requests_per_unit: 1